BeeGroup-cimne/social_ES/README.md

 # socioeconomic_ES

-This is a Python library to ingest the most updated Spanish socioeconomic data regarding [these](./social_ES/collections.yaml) domains.
+This is a Python library to ingest, clean and transform the most updated Spanish demographics, socioeconomic and other social-related datasets from multiple potential data source entities.
+At this moment, only INE (Spanish National Statistics Institute) is used.

 ## How to install the library?
 1. Download the repository in your own system: git clone